 - Harmonization and Simplification

-This post is the first in a series which will drill into each of these challenges in more detail, with examples gained while Core staff collaborated with customers to understand their requirements and devise and deliver solutions.
+This post is the first in a series which will drill into each of these challenges in more detail, with examples gained while we staff collaborated with customers to understand their requirements and devise and deliver solutions.
 First we will explore the informatics challenges in managing new science.

 Managing New Science